The Zen Arbitrage marketing claims seem too good to be true, right?

-I mean, come on… Can you really earn decent money flipping books on Amazon?
-Does Zen Arbitrage actually work?
+I mean, come on… Can you really make money flipping books on Amazon?

 The short answer is yes.
 Zen Arbitrage does actually work.

 There’s no trickery or B.S. involved ‒ You can absolutely make a significant amount of money sourcing books online with Zen Arbitrage.

-It’s not as simple as the Zen Arbitrage marketing makes it out to be ‒ there are a number of books out there that seem like good buys, but end up dropping in price or taking way too long to sell.
+It’s not as simple as the Zen Arbitrage marketing makes it out to be ‒ some books seem like good buys, but end up dropping in price or taking way too long to sell.

 I’m going to be honest in this article, and share both the pros and the cons of sourcing books online using Zen Arbitrage.